 Some of these opinion leaders can be recruited to serve as mentors to companies that have not yet adopted innovative P2 practices.
 Demonstration sites can be established at the mentor facilities.
 Technical assistance providers and other stakeholders can then bring individuals from companies that have not yet adopted the best practices to the mentor facilities to view demonstrations of the innovations.

 Decades of research have shown that innovation diffusion campaigns are more likely to be successful if change agents identify and mobilize opinion leaders.
-Several states have undertaken P2 diffusion campaigns that target opinion leaders (see the "State and Regional Efforts" page).
+Several states have undertaken P2 diffusion campaigns that target opinion leaders (see links in right sidebar).

 This approach expedites the overall diffusion process and often reduces the number of clients that change agents need to work with to achieve widespread adoption of alternative practices and technologies that achieve P2.
 The primary drawback to focusing innovation campaigns on opinion leaders is that it may appear that change agents are providing assistance to organizations that do not appear to need it.